-In addition to the camping fee, there is a required entrance fee of $30 per vehicle, valid for 7 days.
+In addition to the camping fee, there is a required park entrance fee of $30 per vehicle, valid for 7 days.
 If you already have an Interagency Pass (eg: Senior Pass, Annual Pass), please have that ready to show when checking in.
-If you need to purchase an entrance pass or Interagency Pass, you can do so when checking in to your campsite.
+If you need to purchase an entrance pass or Interagency Pass, you can do so at the kiosk when checking in to your campsite.

 A reservation will be marked as a no show if you do not arrive by noon on the second day of your reservation, and a service fee will be charged.
 Please see the Cancellation section for additional information.